PhyStat/Website/docs/index.md

 reading material, plus links to material to give Statisticians the necessary background in Particle Physics.
 The workshops’ timetables have ample time assigned for discussions.
 The recordings of the workshops provide a comprehensive reference on statistical issues and state of the art methods used in particle physics and neighbouring fields.
-Since the beginning of 2018, Olaf Behnke (DESY) is the chairperson of PHYSTAT.
-In 2019, he initiated the PHYSTAT Seminar series, which take place about once per month.
+Olaf Behnke and Lydia Brenner are the current co-chairpersons of PHYSTAT.
+In 2019, the PHYSTAT Seminar series were initiated by Olaf, which take place about once per month.

 Click on the links below to see our upcoming Seminars and Workshops: